ezmo14/iso/TaskDemo/README.md

 * TC#14 login-wrong password
 * TC#15 login-valid login

-The data is stored in login and signup tabs in data.xls,
+The data is stored in login and signup tabs in data.xls, more testcases can be added in the future such as signup with existing id.

 The project consists of the following:
 --------------------------------------